Wise Review [2023] – 7 Must Knows

 Where the OFX online experience is simple yet effective, the Wise experience provides many more options and a great user experience.

-While we are on the subject of large transfers with excellent customer service, Currencies Direct (review) (USA/Canada) and their sister service TorFX (review) (UK/Australia) both have a very customer driven approach and score incredibly well on Trustpilot with a 4.9/5 each.
-But if you like doing things online stick with Wise or OFX (compared).
+While we are on the subject of large transfers with excellent customer service, Currencies Direct for USA and Canada (review) and their sister service TorFX for Australia and UK (review) both have a very customer driven approach and score incredibly well on Trustpilot with a 4.8/5 and 4.9/5 respectively.
+But if you like doing things online stick with Wise or OFX transfers (compared).

 To be clear: Wise can make large money transfers and they even discuss the extra requirements here.
 Wise even charge lower fees if you send large sums of money (over the equivalent of £100,000 per transaction in U.S. dollars) meanwhile OFX automatically reduces the % fees the charge as amounts increase.